jpgorganizer/ioBroker.smartgarden/README.md

   Those data points show an forecast for remaining charging and mowing time in seconds of the mower.
+  They are only created when the function is selected in the instance configuration.

   To forecast a value an history of the last few charging and mowing cycles is saved in two states `info.saveMowingHistory` and